JedWatson/react-select/README.md

 The easiest way to use React-Select is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), etc).

 You can also use the standalone build by including `dist/select.js` and `dist/default.css` in your page.
-If you use this, make sure you have already included React and Underscore. (they must be available through a browserify-style `require()` call, global support is coming soon)
+If you use this, make sure you have already included React and Underscore. (they must be available through a browserify-style `require()` call, standalone support is coming soon)

 ```
 npm install react-select --save
 ```

-### Using the built

 ## Usage